The Security Industry Authority (SIA) has been named as the regulator for Martyn’s Law. This will be delivered as a new function of Authority.

 A regulator must be established to oversee compliance with, and enforce, the requirements placed on duty holders.
-The role of the Regulator in the first instance will be to support and provide guidance on how best to achieve compliance.
+The role of the regulator in the first instance will be to support and provide guidance on how best to achieve compliance.

-Terrorism (Protection of Premises) Bill: Regulator factsheet
+Link to: Terrorism (Protection of Premises) Bill: Regulator factsheet

 FAQ title